Please note this post is not sponsored.

 - I received a few packages where some ingredients were missing!

-At a full cost of $ 124.00 per week, I find the level of quality of ingredients and types of recipes are not worth that price.
+At a full cost of $ 124.00 per week -at the time of writing-, I find the level of quality of ingredients and types of recipes are not worth that price.
 Not to mention I had to do all the work!

 I had a promo code that lasted a few weeks, and the price was more interesting for what I got.
 Still, it didn’t make up for the lack of convenience….which is what a meal subscription service is supposed to provide.